SpongePowered/SpongeDocs/source/faq.rst

 For those unable to use it, we will be providing documentation and support for people looking to transition from Bukkit to Sponge entirely.

-Will I Be Able To Keep My Server's Worlds and Data?
+Will I be able to keep my server's worlds and data?
 ---------------------------------------------------

 Yes, at least for worlds.
 Plugin data may or may not carry over.